Marseel-E/White-Background-Remover/README.md

 # White Background Remover
+*This program does not use AI, which is ironic because AI was utilized in creating it lol.*
 ## Description
 **White Background Remover** is a powerful and user-friendly desktop application designed to process images by removing white or white-like backgrounds and splitting them into distinct grayscale intensity layers.
 It supports batch processing, real-time previews, and GPU acceleration to ensure fast and efficient performance.
 The application is built to run seamlessly on Windows, macOS, and Linux.